barnabymorgan/algo/README.md

 # algo

-This is a repo tracking the problems sent by Daily Coding Problem
+This is a repo tracking the problems sent by Daily Coding Problem and other algorithm based problem solving providers.